On a mission to positively impact the lives of 1 billion youth

 Our values

-We believe in the shared traditions, civilizational history and values of our neighboring countries.
+We believe in the shared traditions, civilizational history, and values of our neighboring countries.
 This is why SCOLAR takes the “Shanghai Spirit” principles as a guide in its mission to strengthen the role of youth in developing their countries and the Eurasian region as a whole.
-The “Shanghai Spirit”, as a combination of the founding principles of the SCO, includes mutual trust, mutual benefit, equality, consultation, respect for cultural diversity and pursuit of common development.
+The “Shanghai Spirit”, as a combination of the founding principles of the SCO, includes mutual trust, mutual benefit, equality, consultation, respect for cultural diversity, and pursuit of common development.

 Our projects

 SCOLAR aims to support university students and young professionals from the region by pursuing projects & establishing connections with relevant stakeholders.
 The goal of our projects is to find creative solutions to the challenges young people face.
 Our anchor projects include “Model SCO” intellectual game, “Agora: SCOLAR Vision” youth conference and educational project SCOLAR Academy.
-These projects bring together thousands of people, including students, graduates, private sector, media representatives, and other organization.
+These projects bring together thousands of people, including students, graduates, private sector, media representatives, and other organizations.

 Why the SCO region?